E-Invoice Applicability Limit in 2025-26: Latest Rules, Threshold & Who Must Comply

 Then click on the e-invoice option below the invoice; that will convert the invoice to an e-invoice quickly!!

-From this point, every eligible invoice will have an IRN and QR code.
+From this point, every eligible invoice will have an Invoice Reference Number (IRN) and QR code.

 E-Invoicing for Service Providers vs Traders